lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > this static guarantee holds.
 Maybe a little bit of extra intuition and/or a
 > forward pointer to the place where runParThenFreeze is explained would help.

 A forward pointer is a good idea.
+[TODO]

 > p.7, not sure what the "connected component containing a vertex v" means in a
 > directed graph.
 Is it the set of vertices reachable from v? the set of